errbufferoverfl/garden.errbufferoverfl.me/content/books/anarchic-agreements-a-field-guide-to-collective-organising.md

 Modern constitutions represent the interests of the most powerful individuals and groups in society and changing these constitutions means changing the interests of the most powerful – which is unlikely to happen especially if as part of redefining the constitution their power and privilege is reduced, redistributed or removed.

-Therefore it's important to keep in mind, having a constitution, or a constitutional process is not the same as democracy, and democracy isn't always antithetical to the constitution of a society.
+Having a constitution, or a constitutional process is not the same as democracy, and democracy isn't always antithetical to the constitution of a society.

 ### Building Durable Groups

 A constitution, wether written or not should aim to create a shared understanding of who the group is, and how they do things.
 (Similar to a team working agreement?).
 A good anarchic constitution must be: **consensual**, **changeable**, and **conscious**.

-Consensual doesn't mean being told what to do, to have a proper consensual agreement, everyone should be able to shape the agreement, or at the least have their needs taken into account.
+**Consensual** doesn't mean being told what to do, to have a proper consensual agreement, everyone should be able to shape the agreement, or at the least have their needs taken into account.

-Because protracted meetings about policies can lead to a group losing people who are keen to get things done, it's important to find compromise [Consensus and Humming in the IETF](notes/consensus-and-humming-in-the-ietf.md) provides a method of creating rough consensus that I think is applicable here.
+Protracted meetings about policies can lead to a group losing people who are keen to get things done, it's important to find compromise [Consensus and Humming in the IETF](notes/consensus-and-humming-in-the-ietf.md) provides a method of creating rough consensus that I think is applicable here.

 Constitutions should be revised regularly, cadence can be decided by the group but it can be tied to key events, like new people joining, established members leaving etc., it could also be regularly updated as established members update their views and/or circumstances change.